glen-sharp/emission-calculator-app/emission-api/README.md

 ## Assumptions

-1. Electricity useage can be rounded to 5 dp
-2. In emission factor table, combination of Activity, Lookup identifier and Unit are a unique combination (composite key)
+1. In emission factors table, the combination of Activity, Lookup identifier and Unit are a unique combination (composite key)
-3. Max character length could be up to 200 characters
+2. Max character length could be up to 200 characters
-4. 'lookup_identifier' is not unique in EmissionFactors table
+3. 'lookup_identifier' is not unique in EmissionFactors table
-5. Null category for electricity emission factors should not be transformed
+4. Null category for electricity emission factors should not be transformed
-6. Air Travel lookup value will always be in format: "<flight range>, <passenger class>"
+5. Air Travel lookup value will always be in format: `<flight range>, <passenger class>`
-7. Whenever new emission factor datadata or activity data is available, the ETL pipeline can be run to refresh DB
+6. Whenever new emission factor datadata or activity data is available, the ETL pipeline can be run to refresh DB
-8. Data is not manually changed in the DB or via admin role
+7. Data is not manually changed in the DB or via admin role
+8. Emission Factors data is static and will not change
+9. Activity groups can be hard-coded, and therefore if new activities are ingested, this can be coded when available

 ## Executing locally